An Explainable Transformer-based Model for Phishing Email Detection: A Large Language Model Approach: Methodology

 \subsection{Dataset splitting}

-For this experiment, we have split the dataset into 70-30\% where 70\% data is training data and 30\% is testing data.
-In 70\% training set total of 15,850 data exist and the testing set consists of 6,794 data.
-Initially, the training set was utilized for the train the model, and the testing test was used to find out the effectiveness of the model on unseen data identification and prediction is phishing or not.
+For this experiment, we split the dataset into 80-20\%, where 80\% of the data is used for training and 20\% for testing.
+The 80\% training data is then further split into 80-20\%, resulting in an overall split of 64\% training set, 16\% validation set, and 20\% testing set.
+The 64\% training set contains a total of 14,492 data, the validation set consists of 3,623 data, and the testing set comprises 4,529 data.
+Initially, the training set was used to train the model, the validation set was used to validate the model to ensure its generalizability, and the testing set was used to evaluate the model's effectiveness in identifying and predicting phishing on unseen data.